 Bachelor of Arts in Music

-In this program, students pursue core music studies in performance, theory, and history along with a broad range of outside subjects.
+In this program, students pursue core music studies in performance, theory, and history, along with a broad range of specialized music and outside subjects.
 Dynamic faculty work one-on-one in the studio, performers participate in a wide range of ensembles, and specialists lead academic courses.
 Students will develop a program of study in consultation with their academic advisor.
 These programs may include individual plans, minors, or certificates (examples below).
 Skills and knowledge acquired while studying in the Bachelor of Arts in Music program allow students the flexibility to follow many career paths both in music and a variety of other fields.

 - Business (minor)

 - Leadership (certificate)